Skip to content

 Extracted subtitles sometimes have garbled characters, offset timing, or duplicate lines.
 The most common culprits are ASS files with custom fonts and files ripped from non-English sources using Windows-1252 encoding instead of UTF-8.

 Fixing garbled text: Open the file in Subtitle Edit and check the encoding in the bottom status bar.
 If it shows Windows-1252 or ANSI, switch it to UTF-8 and save.
-This takes about 10 seconds and resolves garbled characters in most non-English subtitle files immediately.
+This takes 10 seconds and resolves garbled characters in most non-English subtitle files immediately.

 Fixing timing: Go to Synchronization > Adjust All Times to shift the whole track forward or backward by milliseconds.